Young female nurse holding a newborn baby

 The first step to becoming a Neonatal Nurse Practitioner is earning your BSN or Bachelor of Science in Nursing Degree.
 A BSN program will take about three to four years to complete.

-However, if you’ve already earned your associates degree in nursing, you can enroll in an RN-to-BSN program.
-These bridge programs are very convenient and can be completed in as little as 20 months.
+However, if you’ve already earned your associate degree in nursing, you can enroll in an RN-to-BSN program.
+These bridge programs are convenient and can be completed in as little as 20 months.

 Accelerated nursing programs are also available to Licensed Vocational Nurses with an associate degree in vocational nursing (AVSN or LPN).
 These LVN to BSN programs allow you to skip the first three semesters of the BSN program.